kubernetes-sigs/kueue/keps/693-multikueue/README.md

 to establish an acceptable way of using a non default controller (or none at all).

-* etcd may not provide enough performance (writes/s) to handle very large deployments with very high job troughput (above 1M jobs per day).
+* etcd may not provide enough performance (writes/s) to handle very large deployments with very high job throughput (above 1M jobs per day).

 * Management cluster could be a single point of failure.
 The mitigations include:
-  * Running multiple managmenet clusters with infinite global quotas and correct, limiting worker cluster local quotas.
+  * Running multiple management clusters with infinite global quotas and correct, limiting worker cluster local quotas.
-  * Running multiple managment clusters, with one leader and back-up clusters learning the state of the world from the worker clusters (not covered by this KEP).
+  * Running multiple management clusters, with one leader and back-up clusters learning the state of the world from the worker clusters (not covered by this KEP).